ME-ICA/tedana/docs/usage.rst

 ``t2smap -h``.

-For most use cases, we recommend that users call tedana from within existing fMRI preprocessing pipelines such as `fMRIPrep`_ or `afni_proc.py`_..
+For most use cases, we recommend that users call tedana from within existing fMRI preprocessing pipelines such as `fMRIPrep`_ or `afni_proc.py`_. fMRIPrep currently supports optimal combination through ``tedana``, but not the full multi-echo denoising pipeline, although there are plans underway to integrate it.
-Users can also construct their own preprocessing pipelines from which to call tedana;
+Users can also construct their own preprocessing pipelines from which to call ``tedana``;
 for recommendations on doing so, see our general guidelines for :ref:`_constructing ME-EPI pipelines`.